ASIAN 2225 Literature, Politics, and Genocide in Cambodia

 This course will examine various literary, historical, and political responses to the Cambodian genocide, particularly literary testimony by survivors and governmental efforts to bring the perpetrators to justice.
 The course considers the limited effectiveness of these responses for addressing the causes and effects of genocide despite the vow of “never again.”
 To pursue these questions, students will read selections from novels and poetry written by Cambodian survivors, along with historical accounts of the genocide and analysis attempts by the Cambodian government and the international community to bring the perpetrators to justice.
 (Society and Culture)

-Summer 2020: Online course
+Summer 2023: Online course

 |Section ID:||ASIAN 2225 001-LEC|

-|Due date:||Friday July 28, 11:59 PM (see Final exams)|
+|Final exam/project due:||Friday July 28, 11:59 PM (see Final exams)|

 |Time / room:|

 |Instructor:||Chigas, G. (gc35)|

 This course is open to all registrants, including undergraduates and precollege students.